-Emergency Operations Center
+• Emergency Operations Center

-The County Primary or Area Emergency Operations Centers (EOC) may be activated by the county Emergency Management Director upon receipt of notification of a release of hazardous materials.
+The County Primary Emergency Operations Center (EOC) may be activated by the county Emergency Management Director upon receipt of notification of a release of hazardous materials.
 Appropriate response and support personnel would be called to the EOC to coordinate the actions of their respective agencies and organizations.
 Once fully activated, the EOC will continue to function on a continuous basis until the emergency is over and its effects can be more effectively controlled through normal governmental channels.